Isle of Ely (UK Parliament constituency): 1974-1983

 Meanwhile, as a result of the Local Government Act 1972, the two counties of Cambridgeshire and Isle of Ely, and Huntingdon and Peterborough were merged to form the non-metropolitan county of Cambridgeshire, with effect from 1 April 1974.
-However, the next redistribution did not come into effect until the 1983 general election, when the constituency was replaced by North East Cambridgeshire, with only minor changes to the boundaries.
-The city of Ely was included in the new county constituency of South East Cambridgeshire, and the villages of Thorney and Eye were returned from Peterborough.
+However, the next redistribution did not come into effect until the 1983 general election, when the constituency was largely replaced by North East Cambridgeshire.
+The city of Ely was included in the new constituency of South East Cambridgeshire, and the villages of Thorney and Eye were returned from Peterborough.